Tehran, Iran, May 18

 By Mehdi Sepahvand - Trend:

-Iran and the group 5+1 (the US, UK, France, Russia, China, and Germany) are in talks over Tehran's nuclear program.
+Pointing to the ongoing negotiations between Iran and the group P5+1 (the US, UK, France, Russia, China, and Germany), Enayati invited GCC leaders to start talks with Iran.

 Edited by CN